UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/src/r/usa-spending.md

 ## 3. Acessing Fiscal Data Per Year

-Using the USA Spending API, we can also examine the annual budget of an agency 2017 and onward.
+Using the USAspending API, we can also examine the annual budget of an agency 2017 and onward.

 ```r
 # Specify Agency